Agoraphobia: definition, causes, symptoms, and treatments

 1. Dizziness

 Dizziness is the feeling of being lightheaded, weak, woozy, or unsteady.
-According to Mayo Clinic, dizziness is among the more common reasons adults visit their doctors.
+According to a 2022 article titled, “Dizziness” from Mayo Clinic, one of the more frequent causes of adult healthcare visits is dizziness.
 Various problems lead to dizziness such as underlying health conditions, motion sickness, certain medications, poor circulation, infection, and anxiety disorders such as agoraphobia.

 Dizziness, as a symptom of agoraphobia, is identified through lightheadedness, feeling faint, unsteadiness or loss of balance, heavy-headedness, and a false sense of motion or spinning (vertigo).
 These symptoms occur when a person is feeling anxious in a situation that triggers their anxiety.